4. Programmatic Signing

 Why is this useful?

 A programmable distributed key is a primitive with a number of potential use cases.
-For example, using a PKP and Lit Actions for onboarding web2 users to wallets based on modern multi-factor authentication (withouth relying on a central authority or key custodian).
+For example, using a PKP and Lit Actions for onboarding web2 users to wallets based on modern multi-factor authentication (without relying on a central authority or key custodian).

 Additionally, Lit Actions + PKPs + web3 storage can be a replacement for a traditional web2 backend.
 Consider a web3-based Twitter alternative that utilizes Ceramic as its data storage solution.
 By creating a PKP associated with a Ceramic stream and granting specific Lit Actions the capability to sign with that PKP, you can emulate the functionality of a web2 backend.
 The Lit Actions can enforce business logic to ensure that only accurate data is written to the Ceramic stream.
-A likePost() Lit Action could verify whether a user has already liked a post before allowing the like to be recorded in the stream.
+A likePost()

 With Lit and web3 storage like Ceramic, you can empower Lit Actions to assume an "admin mode" role over a Ceramic stream.
 This is achieved by granting the Lit Action the ability to sign with the PKP associated with the stream.
 Nonetheless, it is crucial to note that the Lit Action will strictly adhere to the logic implemented within its code, ensuring that data is written to the stream in accordance with the specified rules.